-Freight issues are addressed in the RVMPO Freight Study (http://rvmpo.org/Page.asp?NavID=24) in FY2008 and in a 2012 update, and through projects in the RTP.
+Freight issues are addressed in the RVMPO Freight Study.
 The street improvement list included in the RTP identifies projects that will benefit the movement of freight.
 Benefit to freight movement is considered in awarding discretionary funds in the MTIP.

 The RTP supports development of integrated bicycle and pedestrian networks to make it more convenient for people to bike and walk.
 The RVMPO agreed to dedicate 50% of its STP funds, over the next 20 years, to help RVTD increase transit service within the MPO area.
 The RVMPO adopted Alternative Measures, to comply with the Oregon Transportation Planning Rule (TPR), which commits the RVMPO member jurisdictions to increasing the sidewalks and bike lanes over the next 20 years.